The prophetic spirit or the spirit of prophecy is charged with the gift of prophecy.

 “Spirit of prophecy” in the Targums.
-Bruce D. Chilton has emphasized the importance of the Targums for the study of the New Testament.
-He aptly states that Christian theology shares its origins with Early Judaism.
+Bruce D. Chilton has emphasized the importance of the Targums (Aramaic paraphrases or interpretations of the Hebrew Bible) for the study of the New Testament.
+He aptly states that Christian theology shares its origins with early Judaism.
 Therefore, it cannot be fully appreciated without reference to its matrix.6 The phrase translated as “spirit of prophecy” occurs frequently in the Targums, which characteristically associate the Spirit with the prophecy.
-Targum Isaiah 61:1 reads, “the prophet said, a spirit of prophecy before the Lord is upon me.”7 In Targum Onkelos on Genesis 41:38, Pharaoh is said to have found only in Joseph a man possessing the “spirit of prophecy,” obviously referring to the divine inspiration to Joseph as he advised the Egyptians to store up grain for the coming famine in the land.8 In Targum Pseudo-Jonathan on Numbers 24:2, it is reported that Balaam raised his eyes and saw the Israelites, “then the Spirit of prophecy from before the Lord rested upon him.”9 It is noteworthy that in the Targum Pseudo-Jonathan on Numbers 11:25, 26, 29, Ernest G. Clarke renders the same targumic phrase as “prophetic spirit,” reading, “and he [God] increased some of the prophetic spirit (rûaḥ něbû’â) which was upon him, but Moses, not lacking any, and gave [it] to the seventy men, the elders.
+Targum Isaiah 61:1 reads, “the prophet said, a spirit of prophecy before the Lord is upon me.”7 In Targum Onkelos on Genesis 41:38, Pharaoh is said to have found only in Joseph a man possessing the “spirit of prophecy,” obviously referring to the divine inspiration to Joseph as he advised the Egyptians to store up grain for the coming famine in the land.8 In Targum Pseudo-Jonathan on Numbers 24:2, it is reported that Balaam raised his eyes and saw the Israelites, “then the Spirit of prophecy from before the Lord rested upon him.”9 It is noteworthy that in the Targum Pseudo-Jonathan on Numbers 11:25, 26, and 29, Ernest G. Clarke renders the same targumic phrase as “prophetic spirit,” reading, “and he [God] increased some of the prophetic spirit (rûaḥ něbû’â) which was upon him, but Moses, not lacking any, and gave [it] to the seventy men, the elders.
 And it happened when the prophetic spirit (rûaḥ něbû’â) rested on them, they prophesied without ceasing.”10

 These statements from the Targums do indicate that the New Testament may share the same use and understanding of the phrase.
 It is equally important to state that these occurrences describe the role of the Spirit, who moves/inspires a person to prophesy, thus making him or her a prophet, with a particular message to a particular audience.

 Prophecy in the Qumran community.
-A study on prophecy in the Qumran community by Alex Jassen argues that prophecy never ceased from the Qumran community.11 The Qumran community viewed itself as the heir to the ancient prophetic tradition.
+A study on prophecy in the Qumran community by Alex Jassen argues that prophecy never ceased from this community.11 The Qumran community viewed itself as the heir to the ancient prophetic tradition.
 Jassen analyzed the explicit prophetic language in the Dead Sea Scrolls, that is, the hymn in the column 12 of the Hodayot (1QHa 12:5-13:4):12 “You have revealed yourself to me” (12:6, 23).
 Barstad goes further as to state that Qumran was saturated with prophecy.13

 “Spirit of prophecy” in pseudepigraphic literature.
 The “spirit of prophecy” is manifested through Jacob blessing Levi and Judah.
 As Jubilees 31:12 reads, “And a spirit of prophecy came down upon his mouth.
 And he took Levi in his right hand and Judah in his left hand.”14 Even Rebecca is said to have had the “spirit of truth,” another phrase undoubtedly akin to “spirit of prophecy.”
 Jubilees 25:14 reads “and at that time, when a spirit of truth descended upon her mouth, she placed her two hands upon the head of Jacob and said . . .”
 In another instance, the “spirit of truth” is contrasted with the “spirit of error” (Testament of Judah 20:1).
 Interestingly, Testament of Judah 20:5 goes on to state that the “spirit of truth” testifies to all things and brings all accusations, which provides a striking parallel to Jesus’ statement in John 16:8, “‘And when He [Holy Spirit] has come, He will convict the world of sin’” (NKJV).

 Testimony of Philo.
 The phrase to pneuma tēs prophēteias is not found in Philo.
 Nevertheless, Philo affirms that Moses announced the Sabbath through “God-sent inspiration,”15 strikingly close to the wording of 2 Timothy 3:16.
-Philo goes on to connect prophecy under the guidance of the Spirit in De Vita Mosis 2.265, “I need hardly say that conjectures of this kind are closely akin to prophecies.
+Philo went on to connect prophecy under the guidance of the Spirit in De Vita Mosis 2.265, “I need hardly say that conjectures of this kind are closely akin to prophecies.
 For the mind could not have made so straight an aim if there was not also the divine spirit guiding it to the truth,” which is also a striking parallel to Peter’s statement in 2 Peter 2:21 and 22.

 Prophecy in Josephus.
-Louis H. Feldman attempts to answer the question, How does Josephus explain the apparent discrepancy between the view that prophecy had ceased with the destruction of the First Temple and the fact that it apparently continued up to his own day?16 Josephus’ statement about the ceasing of succession of prophets after Artaxerxes in Against Apion 1.41 is worth quoting: “It is true, our history has been written since Artaxerxes very particularly, but has not been esteemed of the like authority with the former by our forefathers, because there has not been an exact succession of prophets since that time.”
+Louis H. Feldman attempts to answer the question, How does Josephus explain the apparent discrepancy between the view that prophecy had ceased with the destruction of the first temple and the fact that it apparently continued up to his own day?16 Josephus’ statement about the ceasing of succession of prophets after Artaxerxes in Against Apion 1.41 is worth quoting: “It is true, our history has been written since Artaxerxes very particularly, but has not been esteemed of the like authority with the former by our forefathers, because there has not been an exact succession of prophets since that time.”